us-irs/zynq7000-rs/README.md

 # Using the `.cargo/config.toml` file

-This is mostly relevant for development directly inside this repostiory.
+This is mostly relevant for development directly inside this repository.
 Use the following command to have a starting `config.toml` file

 ```sh